SOUHAILBENBRIK/Python-Mastery-Course-by-Code-Gleam/README.md

 - `/lessons/`   : Contains step-by-step tutorials for each lesson.
 - `/projects/`  : Each folder represents a complete project with code and instructions.
-- `/resources/` : Additional materials like cheat sheets, helpful links and reference guides.
+- `/resources/` : Additional materials like cheat sheets.
 - `/exercises/` : Contains coding exercises organized by difficulty, each with a problem statement, questions, and solutions.

 ## 🚀 Getting Started